labdao/docs/docs/install-plex/install-plex.md

 ---

-## 1. Install Plex
+## 1. Install PLEX

 ### (i) Open your terminal
-To install Plex, first open up the Terminal application.
+To install PLEX, first open up the Terminal application.
 The Terminal is a text-based method of using your computer.

 - On Mac: Go to “Spotlight Search” in the top right hand corner of your screen (it’s the magnifying glass icon).
 Type “terminal” and select the first option.
 - On Windows: To use on Windows, please send us [email](mailto:stewards@labdao.com) and we'll get you set up.